JYC333/obsidian-attachment-name-formatting/README.md

 #### Core Function

--   Format attachments in active file, such as "filename image 1.png".
-It can also add modify time after index, such as "filename image 1 20220101000000.png", defualt setting is not adding time.
-You can also exclude the filename in the attachment filename, but the time suffix will be added automatically and can only use the default mode for the one-in-many situation.
+-   Format attachments in active file, such as "notename image 1.png".
+It can also add modify time after index, such as "notename image 1 20220101000000.png", defualt setting is not adding time.
+You can also exclude the notename in the attachment notename, but the time suffix will be added automatically.
 -   Format attachmnets in selected folder
 -   Format attachments with customize subfolder for each attachment type
--   Attachment name can be customized for each type of attachment, you can use any character that allowed in a file name
+-   Attachment name can be customized for each type of attachment, you can use any character that allowed in a note name
--   Connector (the character between filename, attachmentFormat and indexNumber) can be customized, you can use any character that allowed in a file name.
+-   Connector (the character between notename, attachmentFormat, indexNumber and time) can be customized, you can use any character that allowed in a note name.
 You can also customized different connectors seperately or even don't use connector.
-But if you choose using none connector, you can only use the default mode the one-in-many situation.
 -   Add new attachment -> will rename the attachment based on type and index
 -   Change order -> will rename attachments with new order
 -   Delete attachment -> will rename attachments with new order